LP-116/sqlalchemy-challenge/README.md

 This section involved designing a Flask API based on the queries in the previous analysis.
 Routes to be created include:
 * __/__ - A homepage that lists all routes available
-* __/api/v1.0/precipitation__ - That displays the data date and prcp value as a dictionary
+* __/api/v1.0/precipitation__ - Displays the data date and prcp value as a dictionary
-* __/api/v1.0/stations__ - That returns a list of stations.
+* __/api/v1.0/stations__ - Returns a list of stations.
-* __/api/v1.0/tobs__ - That queries the date and TOBS of the most avtive station for the last year of data.
+* __/api/v1.0/tobs__ - Queries the date and TOBS of the most avtive station for the last year of data.
-* __/api/v1.0/start__ and __/api/v1.0/start/end__ - That returns a list of the minimum, average and maximum temperature rate for a given start or start-end range.
+* __/api/v1.0/start__ and __/api/v1.0/start/end__ - Returns a list of the minimum, average and maximum temperature rate for a given start or start-end range.

 #### Bonus section 1 - Temperature Analysis I